lushonline/moodle-use_course_custom_thumbnailurl/README.md

 The [/course/classes/external/course_summary_exporter.php](https://github.com/moodle/moodle/blob/MOODLE_39_STABLE/course/classes/external/course_summary_exporter.php) is modified.

-The [get_course_image function](https://github.com/moodle/moodle/blob/MOODLE_39_STABLE/course/classes/external/course_summary_exporter.php#L170) is modified so it calls to new private funtions.
+The [get_course_image function](https://github.com/moodle/moodle/blob/MOODLE_39_STABLE/course/classes/external/course_summary_exporter.php#L170) is modified so it calls two new private funtions.

 1. get_image_url_from_overview_files - This function checks if a course overview image was uploaded, and if it was it uses this.
 1. get_image_url_from_customfield - This function is called if get_image_url_from_overview_files returns null, this looks for the custom field and if populated returns this url.